FAForever/wiki-pages/FAQ/FAFLive-Streaming-Guide.md

 The Moderator role not only allows you to moderate chat, but also grants you permission to modify the Nightbot settings.
 Nightbot is a tool integrated with FAFLive for automatic moderation, chat commands, and basic stream info editing.
 The lattermost allows us to modify the stream’s title or tags without needing full access to the FAFLive Twitch account.

 Similar to above, you can get the moderator role by requesting it from whoever is in charge of the FAFLive Twitch account.
 However, you must give them your Twitch handle instead of your email.
 It’s up to you whether you want to use your personal Twitch handle or if you want to create another one exclusively for FAF.

-Further information on how to use Nightbot can be found below

 ## Basic Nightbot Guide
 The full documentation can be found [here](https://docs.nightbot.tv/).
 This section of the guide will focus primarily on the common Nightbot use cases for FAFLive.